OldFreezer/breast-cancer-prediction/README.md

 Final score for the log_regress model: 0.9441520467836256 Final score for the decision_tree model: 0.9169590643274854
 ```
-This is something that I should have accounted for in my model tuner, I should instead have it use the `testModel` function when tuning models in order to get a more accurate.
+This is something that I should have accounted for in my model tuner, I should instead have it use the `testModel` function when tuning models in order to get a more accurate score.

 I have put the old model tuner code in `tuner_old.py` and I will now be using the improved tuner code.